pnnl/NATIG/README.md

 NOTE: using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
 Currently with th eexception of 5G and 4G a user can mix and match any connection types with any topologies.

 Existing error: When using a mesh topology with wifi, we do run into the ressource issue with the docker container.
-If a user want to run such a topology please limit the number of connections per nodes at 2 to 3 connections pe**G r** nodes. *currently under investigation*
+If a user want to run such a topology please limit the number of connections per nodes at 2 to 3 connections per nodes. *currently under investigation*

 ### Topologies
 1. Ring